openjck/dotfiles/README.md

 #### Single shell script

-Follow these steps to set up a single shell script:
+Follow these steps to install a single shell script:

 1. Install [docopts](https://github.com/docopt/docopts) somewhere along your
    `$PATH`.
 Many shell scripts require docopts and will not function without it.